okta/samples-java-spring/okta-hosted-login/README.md

 - **Client ID** and **Client Secret** - These can be found on the "General" tab of the Web application that you created earlier in the Okta Developer Console.

 - **Issuer** - This is the URL of the authorization server that will perform authentication.
 All Developer Accounts have a "default" authorization server.
 The issuer is a combination of your Org URL (found in the upper right of the console home page) and `/oauth2/default`.
 For example, `https://dev-1234.oktapreview.com/oauth2/default`.
+If you have an Org Account, this will just be the Org URL (i.e. `https://my-org.oktapreview.com`).

 Plug these values into the `mvn` commands used to start the application.